bbauska/W3Cx-5of5/README.md

 the &quot;class behavior&quot;, and instance methods define the instances&apos;
 behavior. darVador.speak(); means &quot;Hey, Dark Vador, please, tell us something!&quot;.
-I speak to Dark Vador and I&apos;m expecting something creative from him, such as &quot;I&apos;m your father, Luke!&quot;.
+I speak to Dark Vador and I&apos;m expecting something creative from him, such as &quot;I&apos;m your father, Luke!&quot;.</p>

-It&apos;s the same for properties.
-If there is a property named nbHerosCreated in the class Hero, it represents the DNA of the class, not of the instances.
+<p>It&apos;s the same for properties.
+If there is a property
+named nbHerosCreated in the class Hero, it represents the DNA of the class, not of the instances.
 You can say &quot;the Hero class has the number of heroes it created&quot;, and you can say &quot;Dark Vador has a name and belongs to the empire side&quot;, but not &quot;Dark Vador has a number of heroes he created&quot;.
-We have class properties and instance properties.
+We have class properties and instance properties.</p>

 <h5>The static keyword is used for defining class methods</h5>

 <h5>Class methods</h5>

-How do we distinguish them?
+<p>How do we distinguish them?
 By using the static keyword.
-When you see a method preceded by the static keyword, it means that you see a class property or a class method.
+When you see a
+method preceded by the static keyword, it means that you see a class property or a class method.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 474.
 (4xx) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">